Options, forwards and provision-point contracts in improving cloud infrastructure utilisation

 Users can also purchase on-demand virtual machines which provides one hour of access to the resource, starting the moment the order is made.
 We use the pricing equations originally proposed by Wu et al. but employ them to define the price of a computational unit.
 Thus, the cost of a virtual machine of size n is the cost of n computational units.

-n is the number of computational units the virtual machine will require (the ‘instance size’), p is the probability it will be required, and k is a constant introduced by Wu et al. to tune pricing.
+where n is the number of computational units the virtual machine will require (the ‘instance size’), p is the probability it will be required, and k is a constant introduced by Wu et al. to tune pricing.
 We use the same value of k = 1.5 used by Wu et al. for consistency.
 We also assume that due to the truth-telling condition being satisfied earlier in this section, users submit honest probabilities.

 For each instance size, the provider aggregates the probabilities from the entire user population that a virtual machine of this size will be required at the time of expiry.
 This gives the provider the basis of a forecast of how many of each size of virtual machine will be required.